developerstudentclubwm/ML_lessons/README.md

 [Click here](ethical_AI/ethical_AI_presentation.pdf) to download the slides used in the lesson!

+You can follow along on Kaggle with either the [attendee version](https://www.kaggle.com/clareheinbaugh/ml-ethical-ai-student) (not filled in) or the [instructor copy](https://www.kaggle.com/clareheinbaugh/ml-ethical-ai-instructor) (completely filled in).

 # Cheat sheets

 - [Choosing the right model based on data constraints](https://scikit-learn.org/stable/_static/ml_map.png) (source: the `sklearn` library)